Nassau County Annulment Lawyers

-New York annulment laws are written in such a way that it’s always best to seek the assistance of a qualified Nassau County annulment lawyer in order to give yourself the best chance of a favorable outcome.
+New York annulment laws are written in such a way that it’s always to seek the assistance of a qualified Nassau County annulment lawyer in order to give yourself the chance of a favorable outcome.
 Despite what most people believe, a civil annulment cannot be given on the grounds that the marriage has yet to be consummated.

 While this may be true for a religious annulment, this factor is irrelevant in the eyes of the court.
 Instead, a court will generally only grant an annulment in cases where it determines that the marriage is not legally valid based on a number of very specific grounds.

 Generally speaking, there are two broad categories of marriages that can be annulled—illegal/void marriages and voidable marriages.
 Void marriages are those that were never legally valid under New York law, such as incestuous marriages or where one partner was already legally married.
 As these marriages are not technically legal to begin with, it’s not always necessary to have them annulled since they are invalid.

 On the other hand, voidable marriages refer to those cases where a court determines that the union is no longer valid for one of several different reasons.

 Fraud, Coercion and Duress

 Both parties must agree to the marriage under their own free will.
 Otherwise, the state may rule that the marriage is invalid and thus qualifies for annulment.
 This includes cases where one partner was forced or coerced into the marriage, and also in cases where their consent was obtained fraudulently.
 However, there are exceptions to these rules.